Helvella elastica: Potential toxicity

-The closely related fungus Helvella albipes has a thicker stipe and a two- to four-lobed cap.
-Another similar species, H. latispora, has cap edges that are curled upward, rather than inward as in H. elastica.

 Fibrinolytic activity

 A 2005 Korean study investigated the ability of extracts from 67 different mushroom species to perform fibrinolysis, the process of breaking down blood clots caused by the protein fibrin.
 H. elastica was one of seven species that had this ability; the activity of the extract was 60% of that of plasmin, the positive control used in the experiment.